iBMLab/iMap4/README.md

 ##Installation
 Download ./Matlab_Installation_Package and intall the toolbox as a Matlab Application.
+Example codes and dataset could be found in ./Data_Sample_with_codes/

 Please read the guidebook for more information of how to use the toolbox.